singhpalash/AHB_bus/README.md

-# AHB_bus
-AHB-Lite Slave with Layered Testbench
+# AHB Bus with Layered Testbench
-Introduction
+# Introduction
 This project implements a fully functional AHB-Lite compliant slave module in Verilog, intended to interface with an AMBA-based system.
 The slave supports basic read and write operations and includes configurable wait states to simulate realistic memory latency.
 The design is carefully modeled using a Finite State Machine (FSM) to adhere to AHB-Lite protocol behavior.

 A major highlight of this project is the layered SystemVerilog testbench, designed to verify the slave module through a clean, reusable, and modular architecture.
 The testbench structure separates the stimulus generation, protocol checking, and environment setup to reflect industry-standard verification practices.

-Features
+# Features

 <table style="border: 1px solid black; border-collapse: collapse;">
   <tr style="background-color: #cccccc;">